charlesrdennis/owncloud-test-docs/README.md

 A scale-out deployment, or federated cloud sharing, is recommended to ensure that ownCloud instances are kept to a manageable size.
 See [Deployment Recommendations](https://doc.owncloud.org/server/latest/admin_manual/installation/deployment_recommendations.html) for more details.

 Hardware, software, and storage requirements are also key factors in installation preparation.
-See [Deployment Considerations](https://doc.owncloud.org/server/latest/admin_manual/installation/deployment_considerations.html).
+See [Deployment Considerations](https://doc.owncloud.org/server/latest/admin_manual/installation/deployment_considerations.html) for more details.

 ## Installing an ownCloud Server
 You can install your ownCloud server using one of the following methods: